• Skip to main content

 For details on the tools I’m using, visit Basket Weaving Tools: What you Need to Get Started.

-I’ve put together a basic basket weaving tool kit in my Etsy shop.
+I’ve put together a basic basket weaving tool kit in the Textile Indie Shop.

 Prepare the reed